-Level of Service Studies
+Level of Service Study

-Each year, Council staff update level of service information concerning the amount of traffic congestion on arterial and collector roads in the Gainesville metropolitan area.
+Council staff will update level of service information concerning the amount of traffic congestion on arterial and collector roads in the Gainesville metropolitan area.

-Long Range Transportation Plans
+Long Range Transportation Plan

-Council staff will assist in the updating of the Year 2025 Long Range Transportation Plan for the Gainesville Metropolitan Area to result in updated transportation project priorities through the Year 2035.
+Council staff will assist in the updating of the Year 2025 Long Range Transportation Plan for the Gainesville Metropolitan Area to result in updated transportation project priorities through the year 2035.

-Transportation Disadvantaged Program
+Transportation Disadvantaged

-The Council will continue to provide staff support to the local coordinating boards and technical support to the Community Transportation Coordinators in 2009.
+The Council will continue to provide staff support to the local coordinating boards and technical support to the Community Transportation Coordinators.